snawabi1/code-note-taking-app/README.md

 - **Challenge 1:** The add button wasn't functioning correctly.

   - **Solution:** Initially, the event listener for the add button was not correctly set up.
-I realized that I was using `textContent.textContent` instead of `textContent` when setting the title and content, Correcting this typo resolved this issue, and the add button started working as expected.
+I realized that I was using `textContent.textContent` instead of `textContent`when setting the title and content.
+Correcting this typo resolved this issue, and the add button started working as expected.

-- **Challenge 2:** The title was not saving to the note.
+- **Challenge 2:** The title was not saved to the note.

-  - **Solution:** Discovered that the title was not being correctly assigned to the note due to a missing `textContent` assignment.
-Fixed the issue by ensuring the title input value was properly assigned to the note title's `textContent`
+  - **Solution:** Discovered that the title was not correctly assigned to the note due to a missing `textContent` assignment.
+Fixed the issue by ensuring the title input value was properly assigned to the note title's `textContent.`

 - **Challenge 3:** Styling issues on different screen sizes.